 Sometimes, custom packaging has less to do with what’s inside the box and more to do with creating a unique unboxing experience for the customer.
 For example, you may want the packaging material to be a specific shape or size.
 Perfume packaging boxes are a good example here.
 They usually have a particular shape and size to fit the bottle perfectly.

-The cost of printing also depends on the technology.
-Digital printing is ideal for small runs and intricate designs.
-However, it’s not as cost-effective for large quantities.
-In contrast, offset printing is better suited for high-volume orders and simpler designs.
+Printing technology also affects cost.
+Digital printing is ideal for small runs and intricate designs, but it’s less cost-effective for large quantities.
+Offset printing, in contrast, is better suited for high-volume orders and simpler designs.

 Shipping and Handling